SVGDreamer: Text Guided SVG Generation with Diffusion Model: Methodology

 \subsection{Vectorized Particle-based Score Distillation}

-While vectorizing a rasterized diffusion sample is lossy, recent techniques~\cite{vectorfusion_jain_2023,diffsketcher_xing_2023} have identified the SDS loss~\cite{dreamfusion_poole_2023} as beneficial for our task of generating vector graphics.
-To synthesize a vector image that matches a given text prompt $y$, they directly optimize the parameters $\theta = \{P_i, C_i\}_{i=1}^n$ of a differentiable rasterizer $\mathcal{R}(\theta)$ via SDS loss.
-At each iteration, the differentiable rasterizer is used to render a raster image $\mathbf{x}=\mathcal{R}(\theta)$, which is augmented to obtain a $\mathbf{x}_a$.
-Then, the pretrained latent diffusion model (LDM) $\epsilon_\phi$ uses a VAE encoder~\cite{taming_esser_2021} to encode $\mathbf{x}_a$ into a latent representation $\mathbf{z} = \mathcal{E}(\mathbf{\mathbf{x}_a})$, where $\mathbf{z} \in \mathbb{R}^{(H / f) \times (W / f) \times 4}$ and $f$ is the encoder downsample factor.
-Finally, the gradient of SDS is estimated by,
+Although rasterized diffusion samples provide useful guidance for SVG synthesis, directly vectorizing them is inherently lossy.
+Recent works~\cite{vectorfusion_jain_2023,diffsketcher_xing_2023} therefore adopt Score Distillation Sampling (SDS)~\cite{dreamfusion_poole_2023} to optimize SVG parameters with diffusion priors.
+Given a text prompt $y$, these methods directly optimize the SVG parameters $\theta=\{P_i,C_i\}_{i=1}^{n}$ through a differentiable renderer $\mathcal{R}(\theta)$.
+At each iteration, the renderer produces a rasterized image $\mathbf{x}=\mathcal{R}(\theta)$, which is further augmented to obtain $\mathbf{x}_a$.
+A pretrained latent diffusion model (LDM) $\epsilon_{\phi}$ then encodes $\mathbf{x}_a$ into the latent space using a VAE encoder~\cite{taming_esser_2021},